 Hire A Driver

-Since we recommend taking an entire weekend for this trip, the easiest way to get to Chiang Rai is to hire a driver to take you.
+If you're coming to Chiang Rai as a trip of its own, you'll probably plan to spend a weekend here and the easiest way to get to Chiang Rai and around the city in that case is to hire a driver to take you.
 If you are a volunteer at any of ILP's Thailand schools, you can do this by talking to your local coordinator, and they may be able to help you organize it.
-The cost will differ between drivers, but if you have a good-sized group (6-10), this can also be pretty cheap by the time you split the cost for the van between all of you.
+The cost will differ between drivers, it can be fairly inexpensive by the time you split the cost with everyone in your group.
 Plus if you drive through the night, you can sleep pretty comfortably and save money by not having to get a hostel.

 Another benefit of hiring a driver is that they can take you to some of the must-sees just outside of Chiang Rai as well.
 Trust us, these are places you don't want to miss, and hiring a driver is really the only way to see them.